6 Family-Friendly West End Theatre Shows

 Harry Potter & the Cursed Child

-If you're a Harry Potter fan this really is a must-see show.
-The special effects are incredible and really bring magic to the stage!
+If you're a Harry Potter fan this is a must-see show.
+The special effects are incredible and bring magic to the stage!
 The play follows Harry Potter who now works for the Ministry of Magic and his son who is about to attend Hogwarts.
-It has won so many awards that it's impossible to keep count, and tickets are in such high demand that it can feel like a never-ending battle to try and get tickets (unless you want to pay for the most expensive seats in the theatre).
+It has won so many awards that it's impossible to keep count.
+Not to mention, the tickets are in such high demand that it can feel like a never-ending battle to try and get tickets (unless you want to pay for the most expensive seats in the theatre).
 The struggle is real.
 If you want to get your hands on reasonably priced tickets to one of the West End's most sought after plays, your best shot is to enter The Friday Forty.
 Winners pay only £40 per person for Part One and Part Two!

 Everybody’s Talking About Jamie